 Cooked green, yellow, and orange vegetables: artichokes, asparagus, broccoli, chard, collards, lettuce, spinach, squash, string beans, sweet potatoes, tapioca, and taro.

 Condiments: modest amounts of salt, maple syrup, or vanilla extract.

 When the dermatitis has abated (usually within a week or so), the patient should keep a food diary and add in foods one group at a time in generous amounts every 3-5 days to observe which ones cause symptom recurrence.
 Foods listed above that are most commonly implicated in food allergy should be added last.
 If the food is associated with allergy symptoms, it should be removed from the diet for 1-2 weeks, and then reintroduced to see if the same reaction occurs.
 If no symptoms occur, that food can be kept in the diet.
 For individuals with a history of anaphylaxis, suspect foods should only be tried under the close supervision of a qualified physician.

 See Basic Diet Orders chapter.

 Nutrition consultation to instruct patient on avoiding triggers of food allergy and following an elimination diet, as well as to arrange follow-up.

 Food allergy, while common, can usually be diagnosed and treated through allergy testing and avoidance of the offending food(s).
 Anaphylaxis may occur with consumption of processed foods that contain hidden allergens, and persons who are predisposed to anaphylactic reactions should carry an injectable form of epinephrine, such as an EpiPen or EpiPen Jr. These medications must be stored properly, renewed annually, and kept available for emergencies.
 Patients and their families should be trained in their use.
-In families with a history of atopy, the risk for food allergy may be reduced by breast-feeding and late introduction of foods known to cause allergic reactions.
+In families with a history of atopy, the risk for food allergy may be reduced by breast-feeding, limiting unnecessary use of antimicrobial products, and early exposure to foods and the outdoors.